Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 • Luteinizing hormone-releasing hormone (LHRH) agonists: These drugs, such as goserelin (Zoladex) and leuprolide (Lupron), work by reducing the amount of estrogen produced by the ovaries.

-Keep in mind that hormone therapy’s side effects can include hot flashes, vaginal dryness, and an increased risk of bone loss (osteoporosis).
 Your healthcare team will monitor you closely during hormone therapy and can guide managing any side effects that may occur.

 Immunotherapy for Ovarian Cancer

 Immunotherapy is a type of cancer treatment that harnesses the power of the body’s immune system to fight cancer cells.
-Immunotherapy drugs stimulate the immune system to recognize and attack cancer cells more effectively.
-While immunotherapy is not yet a standard treatment for ovarian cancer, ongoing clinical trials are investigating its potential benefits.

-One type of immunotherapy being studied for ovarian cancer is immune checkpoint inhibitors.
-These drugs work by blocking proteins that cancer cells use to evade detection by the immune system.
-By removing these “brakes” on the immune response, immune checkpoint inhibitors can help the body’s natural defenses better recognize and destroy cancer cells.
+One type of immunotherapy being used for ovarian cancer is immune checkpoint inhibitors.
+These drugs work by removing the “brakes” that cancer cells use to evade detection by the immune system.

 While immunotherapy has shown promise in treating some types of cancer, its role in ovarian cancer treatment is still being defined through ongoing research and clinical trials.
 If you are interested in exploring immunotherapy options, discuss the potential risks and benefits with your healthcare team.